 Each time a new cell is made, the cell must receive an exact copy of the parent cell DNA.
 The new cells then receive the instructions and information needed to function.
 The process of copying DNA is called replication.
 Replication occurs in a unique way – instead of copying a complete new strand of DNA, the process “saves” or conserves one of the original strand.
 For this reason, replication is called semi-conservative.
 When the DNA is ready to copy, the molecule “unzips” itself and new nucleotides are added to each side.

 The image showing replication is similar to the DNA and mRNA coloring.
-Note the nucleotides are shown as their 3 parts – sugar (blue), phosphate (pink) and one of the four bases (color codes are above).
-Color the replication model on the second page.
-Notice that several nucleotides are floating around, they are waiting to pair up with their match.
+Note the nucleotides are shown as 2 parts – the sugar and phosphate (color blue) and one of the four bases identified by shape, color the same as you did on the other model.

 1. Why is the nucleus called the "control center" of the cell?__________________________________________

 3. Where in the cell are chromosomes located? _____________________________________________________